Juan-Hilario/MSU-Tutoring-Portal/README.md

 -   [x] Set up SupaBase Database
 -   [x] Create Supabase Bucket for TA face images
 -   [x] Set up authorization for each account role.
--   [ ] Set up facial recognition to acutally go to the Clock in page
+-   [x] Set up facial recognition to acutally go to the Clock in page
+-   [ ] Reports should be able to get generated on the Professor/Admin side

 ## What is left to do?